Invizabel/The-Silent/README.md

-﻿# TheSilent is a subdomain enumeration tool!
+﻿# TheSilent allows you to hide CLI history!
 #
-# python3 -m TheSilent --host example.com --filename my_file --osint (optional)
+# python3 -m TheSilent